VectorAdam for Rotation Equivariant Geometry Optimization: Introduction

 Over the last decades, gradient-based optimization has enabled rapid progress in machine learning and related fields.
 To tackle the problems caused by large variance of network weight gradients, researchers have developed adaptive variants of stochastic gradient descent such as Adam \cite{kingma_adam_2017}, which adaptively rescale the step size based on per-scalar gradient statistics to accelerate convergence.

 In the field of computer graphics and geometry processing, we also see an increasing use of Adam to optimize geometric energies.
 For example, the progress in differentiable rendering made derivatives on rendering parameters such as geometry, lighting and texture parameters amenable to these gradient-based optimization techniques.
 Two recent differentiable rendering works \cite{nimier2019mitsuba,li2018differentiable} default to Adam for their experiments.
 Recently, we also see the successful use of a customized Adam algorithm for optimizing geometric interpolation weights \cite{wang2021fast}.
-This work taps into this trend and takes a closer look at the use of Adam in geometry machine learning and optimization problems.
+This work taps into this trend and takes a closer look at the use of Adam in geometric optimization problems in geometry processing and machine learning.

-Unfortunately, Adam---typically applied to optimize individual network weights---does not account for the vector nature of geometric data and their gradients.
-In particular, we show that Adam updates depend on the coordinate system chosen to represent vector-valued data, even if the minimized loss function is coordinate invariant, which leads to undesirable artifacts and biases.
+Another important concern in geometric learning is the design of \emph{equivariant} functions, which have the property that rotating the input to the function causes the output to rotate in the same way.
+This property is natural for many geometric problems, where the choice of coordinate system is arbitrary.
+In this work we adopt the perspective that the optimization process is itself a function, mapping initial conditions to optimized results, and it is likewise expected that this function be equivariant.
+The widely-used Adam algorithm lacks this property, because its per-scalar statistics do not account for vector structure in the optimization variables.
+In particular, we show that Adam updates depend on the coordinate system chosen to represent vector-valued data, even if the minimized loss function is coordinate invariant.
+This leads to unexpected coordinate-dependent artifacts and biases, even when optimizing simple geometric regularization energies.

 We propose \emph{VectorAdam}, a solution that extends Adam's per-scalar operations to vectors.
 We test VectorAdam on a number of machine learning and geometric optimization problems including geometry and texture optimization through differentiable rendering, adversarial descent, surface parameterization, and Laplacian smoothing.
 We find that like regular Adam, VectorAdam outperforms traditional first-order gradient descent, yet unlike regular Adam it is provably rotation equivariant.